Delvison/idea/docs/php.md

 ##Testing on your Machine##

-Ensure you have php and apache installed on your machine.
+Ensure you have php,apache, and mysql installed on your machine.
 Ubuntu users can install this via:

-        sudo apt-get install php5 apache2
+        sudo apt-get install php5 apache2 mysql-client mysql-server

 Files to be tested in this apache server should be placed in /var/www/html.